ISISComputingGroup/ibex_developers_manual/IOC-Finishing-Touches.md

 ```

 where
-> `macro` describes a macro setable by a user. containing `name`, is the name of the macro;  `pattern`, the regex for the macro's value; and `description`, a plain text description which is shown to the user.
+> `macro` describes a macro settable by a user. containing `name`, is the name of the macro;  `pattern`, the regex for the macro's value; and `description`, a plain text description which is shown to the user.

 > `ioc_desc` is a short description of the IOC e.g Lakeshore 218 fro LKSH218

 > `ioc_details` is more details about the IOC, e.g. link to docs.

-`config.xml` support xinclude so if you have several iocs with the same set of macros you don't need to repeat the file contents.
+`config.xml` support include so if you have several iocs with the same set of macros you don't need to repeat the file contents.
 Example GALIL02 (see below) uses GALIL01's config:

 ```
 <?xml version="1.0" ?>